slsa-framework/slsa/docs/get-started.md

 ### Provenance storage

 Containers have a standard place to put the provenance in the OCI container registry.
 With time, the SLSA community hopes to create standard ecosystem-based repositories for provenance.
 For now, the convention is to keep the provenance attestation with your artifact.
-Though the sigstore bundle that's used currently is semi-standard, the format of the provenance is currently tool-specific.
+Though [Sigstore](https://www.sigstore.dev/) is becoming more and more popular, the format of the provenance is currently tool-specific.

 <a id="SLSA1"></a>